Türkiye seems headed for a second round in the presidential elections

 Once 99.4% of the votes in the country and 84% of those deposited abroad had been counted, Erdogan had 49.4% of the votes, and his main rival, Kemal Kilicdaroglu, had 45%, according to Ahmet Yener, head of the Supreme Electoral Board, told reporters.
 A third candidate, the nationalist Sinan Ogan, got 5.2%.

-Turkey is part of NATO and is in a strategic location – it has a Black Sea coast to the north and is bordered by Iran, Iraq and Syria to the south – and the elections aroused great interest as to whether the country would remain under the control of an increasingly authoritarian president or if he could take a more democratic path advocated by Kilicdaroglu.
+Turkey is part of NATO and is in a strategic location – it has a Black Sea coast to the north and is bordered by Iran, Iraq and Syria to the south – and the elections aroused great interest as to whether the country would remain under the control of an increasingly authoritarian president or if he might take a more democratic path advocated by Kilicdaroglu.

 Opinion polls ahead of Sunday’s vote gave Kilicdaroglu, the candidate of a six-party opposition coalition, a slim lead over Erdogan, who has ruled Turkey since 2003 as prime minister or president.